YanlinLiu19/YanlinLiu19.github.io/_teaching/parttime1.md

 date: 2024-10-20
 ---

-For one and half year to work for Department of Sport.
+For Teaching Videos of Basketball Course from the Physical Education Department of Tongji University.

 Video Script Edit
 ======
 photo in basketball

 Video Shoot
 ======
 video in basketball

 Video edit & Production
 ======